Juanjcc101/Portfolio-Optimization-with-a-Focus-on-Copulas/README.md

 # Portfolio Optimization with a Focus on Copulas
-Proyecto de Optimizacion:Juan Jose Castrillon, Felipe Gomez
+Proyecto de Optimizacion: Juan Jose Castrillon, Felipe Gomez